 Over the years, our marine, river and beach water monitoring programmes have helped to provide useful water quality information to the public, monitor long-term changes in water quality, assess compliance with the Water Quality Objectives, provide background data for environmental impact assessment, identify water bodies in need of improvement, evaluate the effectiveness of pollution abatement plans as well as provide scientific data for making planning decisions.

 There are noticeable improvements in water quality in Hong Kong over the years.
 The monitoring has recorded that water quality of rivers across Hong Kong has improved substantially, after a series of remedial measures introduced in the late 1980s and 1990s.
 In terms of compliance with the statutory WQOs, there was a steady rise in compliance rates.
-From a mere 49% overall compliance rate in 1986, which fell further to 47% in 1987, the rate moved steadily upwards through the 1990s to finally beyond 80% in 2000.
-Since then it has remained more or less steady, with compliance rates around 90% as recorded in recent years from 2008 to 2010, which represented the highest rate ever since the monitoring commenced in 1986.
+From a mere 49% overall compliance rate in 1986, which fell further to 48% in 1987, the rate moved steadily upwards through the 1990s to finally beyond 80% in 2000.
+Since then it has remained more or less steady, with compliance rates around 90% since 2008.
+The significant improvement displayed by the high compliance rates in recent years were the result of implementation of pollution control legislation as well as the extension of sewer network.

-Clear signs of improvement in the water quality of Victoria Harbour and Tolo Harbour have also been recorded.
+Clear signs of improvement in the water quality of the Victoria Harbour and Tolo Harbour have also been recorded.
 Despite continuous population growth, excellent water quality has been maintained in Port Shelter and Mirs Bay.
-In terms of overall compliance with the key WQOs across Hong Kong waters, it has improved from 76% in 1986 to 80% and above since 2002.
-In 2010, the marine water quality in Hong Kong achieved about 80% overall compliance with the WQOs.
+In terms of overall compliance with the key WQOs across Hong Kong waters, it has improved from 76% in 1986 to around 80% and above since 2000.
 The overall compliance rate is based on the combined individual compliance rates of all monitoring stations for the four important key parameters, namely dissolved oxygen, total inorganic nitrogen, unionised ammonia, and where applicable, E. coli.